What YouTube Thinks About Bots

 Bots are used to damage a channel owner's reputation

-Let's say comments appear under your videos that are potentially helpful in developing your channel but are difficult to distinguish from the comments of live users.
+Let's say comments appear under your videos that are potentially helpful but are difficult to distinguish from live users.
 You naturally respond.
 But then other users appear and accuse you of responding to supposedly your own custom comments to try to promote yourself.
+This damages your credibility in 2026's transparent creator economy.

 Bots are used to harm channel statistics

-Viewer retention is one of the fundamental metrics that YouTube algorithms consider when recommending content to an audience.
+Audience retention is one of the fundamental metrics.
 Now imagine that the average time of your 15-minute video with an average retention of 9 minutes is attacked by an army of bots with a 10-second presence.
 The average retention time drops, and YouTube recognizes that the video is not being watched to the end and stops actively recommending it.
+This is why YouTube view bots are so dangerous for long-term growth.

 Bots can remove content from recommendations

-YouTube has limited the visibility of dislikes under videos, but all information is available to owners in the statistics.
-If you notice that the number of dislikes under videos exceeds your usual rate, most likely, bots have been working hard.
-YouTube will not remove your content because it has too many negative reactions.
-In this case, dislikes serve to demotivate the channel's author.
+YouTube has limited the visibility of dislikes, but all information is available in YouTube Studio statistics.
+If you notice that the number of dislikes exceeds your usual rate, most likely, bots have been working hard.
+YouTube will not remove your content because it has too many negative reactions, but dislikes serve to demotivate the channel's author.

 There is a lot of discussion about the influence of likes/dislikes on recommendation results.
-We believe that YouTube Studio metrics have more influence since there are many ways to get likes.
+We believe that YouTube Studio metrics have more influence.
 The accurate indicator of content quality is user activity on the channel and its retention.
 But we do not argue that algorithms also consider the number of likes/dislikes.

-Go to the user account and look at the registration date in the section “About the Channel.”
+Go to the user account and look at the registration date in “About the Channel.”
 If the user was registered recently, most likely it’s a bot.
-The less information there is about a user, the more likely that user is a bot.
-Pay attention to the username and avatar.
-People can represent themselves in various ways in the virtual world.
-But in combination - a recent registration date, lack of personal information, and a strange username will help you identify bots.
+The less information there is about a user, the more likely that user is a fake YouTube subscriber.
+In 2026, pay attention to accounts that have generic AI-generated avatars but zero activity on their own channels.

 Who is Responsible for Bots’ Activity?